Wednesday, 19th March 2025 7.30pm.

 Please note Civic Trust members have FREE admission to the lectures at the Grosvenor Museum.
 Guests are welcome £5 on the door.

-(Booking forms for events marked * were included in the September mail out.)
+(Booking forms for events marked * were included in the September mail out. **were included in the December mail out. )

 The AGM was held on Thursday 3rd October 2024 in the Refectory, Chester Cathedral, St Werburgh Street, Chester.